SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/seamless-view.md

 redirect_from: /payments/card/seamless-view
 estimated_read: 10
 description: |
-  The Seamless View purchase scenario shows you how to implement card payments directly in your webshop.
+  The Seamless View purchase scenario shows you how to implement the payment menu directly in your webshop.
 menu_order: 300
 ---